Remembering Bruno Schulz

 The Canadian had lived for some years in New York City, long enough to become part of a neighborhood.
 That’s how you become a New Yorker.
 That’s how she gets under your skin.
 Once you’ve got a neighborhood, you’ve got the whole town, and you take her with you for the rest of your life.

 New York makes you a part of her.
-The timing, the tension, rubbing bellies in narrow green grocer aisles; breaths shared, mouth to mouth, over meek distances in crowded trains and elevators and laundromats; the confluence of streams of humanity bunching up on street corners and sliding, headlong, up and down sidewalks in human eddies; words spoken or left in the bubbling stir of thoughts behind blinking eyes; all the living and some presumed dead languages of humanity escaping from tongues and through ears to cling to the sides of buildings and on window glass, making dunes in the panes; words mixed with carbonic soot and black as same.
+The timing, the tension, rubbing bellies in narrow green grocer aisles; breaths shared, mouth to mouth, over meek distances in crowded trains and elevators and laundromats; the confluence of streams of humanity bunching up on street corners and sliding, headlong, up and down sidewalks in human eddies; words spoken or left in the bubbling stir of thoughts behind blinking eyes; all the living and some presumed dead languages of humanity escaping from tongues and through ears to cling to the sides of buildings and on window glass, making dunes in the panes; words mixed with carbonic soot and just as black.
 Black.
 The color of the deep and distance and the unknown.
 The color of poets in leather jackets or cotton Ts.
 The black of boots and berets and moons beneath tired eyes and asphalt.
 The black of Homburgs in Williamsburg and Borough Park.
 The Lower Eastside black of fishnet stockings and hip tight skirts and dyed hair and painted lips and fingers and toes.
 Ebony Jazz.
 The black beard of dockside Romeo dropping fishhooks into the inky Narrows.
 The glossed lampblack empty nucleus of an open eye through which everything may enter and beyond which everything is revealed, including the wonder of ultimate unknowability.
 This black pools in the pores of your skin.
 You carry it with you.
 It gets into your blood.
 It stripes your soul with a brush dipped into a concentrate of richly mixed humanity.

 My Canadian friend took the terror planes in his belly.
 Just like the rest of us.
 The Staten Islander lost a dozen of his people.
 Oh God.
 The scent of dear flesh blown from bones onto the air in fire and chemical smoke.
 Screams and tears rush into the hollows of charred periosteum.
 Eardrums shatter.
 Silence, desperate leaps.
 There is no air left in the world.